Academic Advising and Program Planning

 Boston College faculty are available for consultation regarding curriculum, choice of courses and other academic issues.
 Students may arrange appointments directly with their individual professors or with departmental chairpersons.

-The dean, the counselor and the staff of the Woods College of Advancing Studies are also available for consultation and for long-range planning regarding requirements for the major and for the degree.
+The Dean, advisors, and the staff of the Woods College of Advancing Studies are also available for consultation and for long-range planning regarding requirements for the major and for the degree.
 Each student should keep a record of courses completed.
 Ultimately, the student alone is responsible for the accuracy of an individual program.

 Ever to Excel is a crisp and encouraging guide available to students, that addresses the demands of college study and prepares students to excel in a competitive environment.